The national park

 Getting in the park requires the purchase of a daily entry ticket.
 Price is 150’000Rp per day for foreigner and 5’000Rp for locals.
 On weekends and national holidays, the tarif is supposed to increase to 225’000Rp/7’500Rp but it doesn’t seem to be enforced.
 Tickets can be obtained through your guesthouse, insist to get an official ticket from the park in return (it must bear a visitor number on it).

 The park is home to 350 birds species, 194 reptile species and 129 types of mamals.
 Still, orangutans are the main draw here.
-Male, especially flanged one are scarcer, which is logical given they occupy a much larger territory than female.
+Males, especially flanged one are scarcer, which is logical given they occupy a much larger territory than females.

 Don’t get hyped on tigers and rhinos, both are elusive species mostly seen by camera traps.
 The situation of the Sumatran rhino is especially dire.